 Pinellas Safe Harbor is operated by the Pinellas County Sheriff’s Office in partnership with the City of St. Petersburg, Pinellas County Government, various Pinellas County cities, and several community based social service and homeless assistance organizations.

-Pinellas Safe Harbor start-up and staffing funding totaling approximately $1.8 million is primarily from federal funds, grants, contributions by city partners, including the City of St. Petersburg – not from the Pinellas County General Fund.
+Pinellas Safe Harbor start-up and staffing funding totaling approximately $1.8 million primarily from federal funds, grants, contributions by city partners, including the City of St. Petersburg.
 Generous monetary donations from other participating cities, civic groups, and citizens have contributed significantly to the operation.